magiclen/Byte-Unit/README.md

 assert_eq!("125.95 KB", format!("{adjusted_byte:.2}"));
 ```

-The `get_appropriate_unit` method can be used to automatically find a appropriate unit for creating an `AdaptedByte` instance.
+The `get_appropriate_unit` method can be used to automatically find an appropriate unit for creating an `AdjustedByte` instance.

 ```rust
 use byte_unit::{Byte, Unit, UnitType};